Award-Winning Lifestyle Site for the Stylish & Modern South Florida Parent

 Michelle Olson-Rogers is the founder of Modern Boca Mom, a leading lifestyle site for the stylish & modern South Florida mommy.
 ModernBocaMom.com features local businesses, events, lifestyle and family travel options and was the proud winner of the 2019 Florida Blog Con Sunshine Award in the “Favorite Events/Neighborhood Blogger” category.
 Michelle is also a regular contributor to Boca Raton magazine.

-In addition to blogging, Michelle also serves as the Director of Communications and Community Outreach for Grandview Preparatory School, a private PK3-Grade 12 independent school in east Boca Raton.
+In addition to blogging, Michelle also serves as a Community Consultant for Grandview Preparatory School, a private PK3-Grade 12 independent school in east Boca Raton.
 Her successful “Modern Boca Mommy & Me” program has been running there year-round since 2014.

 MODERN BOCA MOM PARTNERS